Communications and Marketing team

 At the Bar Council, Louise and her team are responsible for marketing activity through the website, email and social media.
 The marketing team works closely with the communications team to promote the organisation’s services, events and resources to its members and the public.

-Hannah Blakesley, Marketing Executive
+Hannah Blakesley, Marketing Officer

 Hannah joined the Bar Council in August 2022 as Marketing Executive.
 Her previous experience involves a Marketing Assistant position at a travel company and has joined from a Care Home company as Marketing Executive.